-11. No action to enforce a claim in respect of a liability incurred under section 3 shall be entertained by any court in Singapore unless tion) 2010 Ed.
+11. No action to enforce a claim in respect of a liability incurred under section 3 may be entertained by any court in Singapore unless the action is commenced -

-the action is commenced not later than 3 years after the claim arose nor later than 6 years after the occurrence or first of the occurrences resulting in the discharge or escape, or in the relevant threat of contamination, as the case may be, by reason of which the liability was incurred.
+- (a) not later than 3 years after the claim arose; and - (b) not later than 6 years after the occurrence, or first of the occurrences, resulting in the discharge or escape or in the relevant threat of contamination (as the case may be) by reason of which the liability was incurred.